FlowModelingControl/flowtorch/README.md

 ## Why *flowTorch*?

 The *flowTorch* project was started to make the analysis and modeling of fluid data **easy** and **accessible** to everyone.
 The library design intends to strike a balance between **usability** and **flexibility**.
-Instead of a monolithic, black-box analysis tool, the library offers modular components that allow assembling custom analysis and modeling workflows with ease.
-For example, performing a dynamic mode decomposition (DMD) of a transient *OpenFOAM* simulation looks as follows:
+Instead of a monolithic, black-box analysis tool, the library offers modular components that allow assembling custom analysis and modeling workflows with ease. *flowTorch* helps to fuse data from a wide range of file formats typical for fluid flow data, for example, to compare experiments simulations.
+The available analysis and modeling tools are rigorously tested and demonstrated on a variety of different fluid flow datasets.
+Moreover, one can significantly accelerate the entire process of accessing, cleaning, analysing, and modeling fluid flow data by starting with one of the pipelines available in the *flowTorch* [documentation](https://flowmodelingcontrol.github.io/flowtorch-docs/1.0/index.html).

+To get a first impression of how working with *flowTorch* looks like, the code snippet below shows part of a pipeline for performing a dynamic mode decomposition (DMD) of a transient *OpenFOAM* simulation.

 ```
 import torch as pt